 Visum voor België

-As of 01/12/2018, all D visa applicants (study, work, family reunion, etc.) must appear in person at the Belgian Embassy in Vienna, at least once during the visa application process, to register their fingerprints (10 fingers) and digital photo.
+All D visa applicants (study, work, family reunion, etc.) must appear in person at the Belgian Embassy in Vienna, at least once during the visa application process, to register their fingerprints (10 fingers) and digital photo.
+All data is stored in compliance with the general data protection regulations.

 FREQUENTLY ASKED QUESTIONS (FAQ) ON BELGIAN VISA APPLICATION